Updated April 2025

 Hampton Court has also been used as a location for many movies including The Favourite, The Young Victoria and even Pirates of the Caribbean!
 And of course, more recently, it has been used extensively in Bridgerton and Queen Charlotte.
 Fountain Court, pictured above, was used in a number of scenes.

-History really does come alive at Hampton Court.
+History truly comes alive at Hampton Court.
 One of my favourite parts of the castle are The King’s Apartments.
-I love walking up The King’s Staircase which Italian painter Antonio Verrio designed.
-The walls and ceilings are covered with breathtaking baroque paintings.
-There is even a trompe l’oil colonnade.
+I especially love climbing The King’s Staircase designed by Italian painter Antonio Verrio.
+The walls and ceilings are covered with breathtaking baroque paintings – even a clever trompe l’oeil colonnade.

 An Evening At Hampton Court Palace